Rebuilding Hope and Home

 Nigeria Crisis Relief and Recovery

-Working in partnership with EYN and other Nigerian groups, a major relief and recovery program has provided emergency food and supplies; drinking water; education for children; trauma recovery and peace building for all ages; seeds and fertilizer for agriculture; tools and resources for making a living; and supporting the Church leadership through this crisis.
+Working in partnership with EYN and other Nigerian non-profit organizations, the major relief and recovery program provides emergency food and supplies; drinking water; education for children; trauma recovery and peace building for all ages; seeds and fertilizer for agriculture; tools and resources for making a living; repair of damaged homes; and support of the Church leadership.
 Learn more

 Nigerian Church Rebuilding